YSavir/gabb/Readme.md

 Creating an exercise is simple.
 Follow these steps:

 #### Create the template
-1. Create a template for the excersize in the lib/templates folder.
-The tempate's file name could, but is not required to be, a snake-cased version of the exercise's title.
+1. Create a template for the excersize in the `lib/templates` folder.
+The tempate's file name should, but is not required to be, a snake-cased version of the exercise's title.
     * Naming it in this way will allows GABB to intuitively find the file.
     * If it is named differently, the file name will have to be manually specified in the exercise.
 2. The file's code should have bugs.

-**Example:**
+**Example Template:**
 ```ruby
 # lib/templates/puts_hi.rb
 def puts_hi